Which place is cheaper, Charleston or Durham?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Durham is $130, while the average daily cost in Charleston is $136.
+The average daily cost (per person) in Durham is $162, while the average daily cost in Charleston is $170.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Durham and Charleston in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Durham and Charleston in more detail.

 Some typical examples of dining costs in Charleston are as follows: